 With the major breakthroughs in vaccine development, we secured critical resources for states, Tribal, and local governments to effectively and equitably distribute vaccine doses in the weeks and months ahead.
 Any delays or shortfalls in vaccine distribution could prove very costly.
 The sooner we start to see vaccinations go up, the sooner we can finally put an end to this.

 I fought hard to provide $325 billion in new assistance for small business owners.
 That includes first and second Paycheck Protection Program (PPP) forgivable loans, with dedicated funding set aside for very small businesses and lending through community-based lenders like Community Development Financial Institutions and Minority Depository Institutions.
 We made key modifications to PPP to better serve the smallest businesses and struggling non-profits and restaurants.
 We also passed $15 billion in dedicated funding for live venues, independent movie theaters, and cultural institutions.

 The challenges families have faced in accessing virtual learning this year have only reinforced the importance of bringing high-speed internet service to all of our communities.
 I am proud that the agreement includes substantial broadband investments for rural and Tribal communities and benefits to help millions of students, families, and unemployed workers afford internet service during the pandemic.

-This has been a trying year, and there are still difficult days ahead.
+This past year has been trying for all of us, and there are sadly still difficult days ahead.
 I am always here if there is any way that I can help you or your family.
+You can call my Las Cruces office at (575) 5236561 or visit my website at Heinrich.Senate.Gov.
 Please don't hesitate to contact my office if I can be of assistance.